There are no products in your shopping cart.

 Deirdre

 Deirdre Rawlings, ND, PhD advises clients in her local area of Atlanta, Georgia, USA in person as well as remotely, both individuals and groups/corporations.
 While she has a focus on advising those with fibromyalgia or developing symptoms with a focus on nutrition as solution for wellness, her expertise is global and 'wholistic'.
 Her complete information can be found at http://www.foodsforfibromyalgia.com/.
-She has a popular forum at Lumigrate.com in the Fibromyalgia section, where you can find her writing about popular topics and providing links to resources she selects for following along for additional learning, including her informative book "Foods that Help Win the Battle Against Fibromyalgia".
-The link to that forum is: http://www.lumigrate.com/forums/health-issuesdis-eases/fibro...
+She is the author of "Foods that Help Win the Battle Against Fibromyalgia"; check out Amazon.com and Barnes and Nobel.

 The Cutee-cle Lady